Kotlin/dokka/CONTRIBUTING.md

 * dev-0.x.{y + 1} is the development branch for the next patch version
 * dev-0.{x + 1}.0 is the development branch for the next minor version

-If you're doing a pull request for a bug fix, use the patch branch.
+If you're doing a pull request for a bug fix, please use the patch branch as base.
 For new features, use the minor branch.

 ## Building dokka